CyVerse-learning-materials/sonora_guide/step3.rst

 Managing Data in the Discovery Environment
 -------------------------------------------

+The Discovery Environment is connected to the Data Store, allowing you to manage data and directories.
 To manage data in the Discovery Environment, begin by clicking on the Data icon
 |Data Icon| in the sidebar.
 You may be prompted to log in.
 Once logged in, you
 should see your own home directory, in order of folders first, then alphabetically.